• Skip to primary navigation

 Beets and carrots will survive in the ground as long as the ground is not frozen.
 The first picture in the collage was taken on the first morning after the frost, the second a few days later.

-Some say that potatoes are very hardy as well, however, the leaves will freeze.
-Carrots tend to become even sweeter after the frost.
-When covered, carrots can be left in the ground over the winter, read more: Growing winter carrots in cold climate.
+Carrots tend to become even sweeter.
+When covered, carrots can be left in the ground over the winter, read more: Growing winter carrots in a cold climate.

 Some flowers are hardy to frost